trunc88/cplay/README.rst

 ``cplay`` is a minimalist music player with a textual user interface written in Python.
-It aims to provide a power-user-friendly interface with simple filelist and playlist control.
+It aims to provide a power-user-friendly interface with simple file list and playlist control.
 Instead of building an elaborate database of your music library, ``cplay`` allows you to quickly browse the filesystem and enqueue directories.
 Cue-files and other playlists are supported.

+The original cplay was started by Ulf Betlehem in 1998 and is no longer maintained.
+This is a fork that keeps the original design as much as possible.
+For a rewrite, see https://github.com/xi/cplay-ng

 .. image:: screenshot.png
    :alt: screenshot of cplay with file browser